Union-Find Algorithm

 };

-The "connectivity" mentioned here is an equivalence relation, which means it has the following three properties:
+The term "connected" here refers to an equivalence relation, which means it has the following three properties:

 Reflexivity: Node